mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

-Literate companies will be Lisp like - able to rewrite the virtual data that represents their real-world actions, but also able to treat their real-world actions as rewritable too.
+Literate companies will be Lisp like - able to rewrite the virtual data that represents their real-world actions, but also able to treat their real-world actions as re-writable too.
 It was obvious how to make a student warehouse picker change what he was doing programmatically.
 It was less obvious how to make the head of marketing do so.
 A/B testing was the answer - or rather metrics were.